tldr-pages/tldr/pages/common/parallel.md

 # parallel

-> GNU Parallel: Run commands on multiple CPU cores.
+> Run commands on multiple CPU cores.

 - Gzip several files at once, using all cores: